ddmitov/perl-executing-browser/README.md

 ```

 ## Calling Linux Superuser Perl Scripts
 Linux superuser Perl scripts can be started using the special query string item ```user=root```.
-So if PEB finds an URL like: ```http://local-pseudodomain/perl/root-open-directory.pl?user=root```, it will call ```gksudo```, which will ask the user for the root password and start the script.
-Output is displayed inside PEB like the output from any other long running Perl script.
+So if PEB finds an URL like: ```http://local-pseudodomain/perl/root-open-directory.pl?user=root```, it will ask the user for the root password and then call ```sudo```, which will and start the script.
+Root password will be remembered for 5 minutes inside the memory of the running PEB and will be deleted after that period.
+Output from superuser scripts is displayed inside PEB like the output from any other long running Perl script.
 User data from HTML forms is supplied to superuser Perl scripts as the first command line argument without ```STDIN``` input or ```QUERY_STRING``` environment variable like in the user-level Perl scripts.

 ## Settings
 **Settings based on the existence of certain files and folders:**